apache/beam/website/www/site/content/en/blog/ml-resources.md

 <img class="center-block"
      src="/images/blog/ensemble-model-notebook.png"
      alt="Example ensemble notebook with RunInference">

+Adding more examples and notebooks will be a point of emphasis going forward.
+For our next round of improvements, we are planning on adding examples of using RunInference with >30GB models, with multi-language pipelines, with common Beam concepts, and with TensorRT.
+We will also add examples showing other pieces of the Machine Learning lifecycle like model evaluation with TFMA, per-entity training, and more online training.

 We hope you find this useful!
 As always, if you see any areas for improvement, please [open an issue](https://github.com/apache/beam/issues/new/choose) or a [pull request](https://github.com/apache/beam/pulls)!